 The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus, has been declared a pandemic by the World Health Organization.
 The outbreak of the disease has affected travel, commerce and financial markets globally, in the United States and in the state, including cities and counties throughout the state.
-The University continues to comply with state and local requirements to limit the number of students, faculty and staff on campuses.
-The University has announced that substantially all courses for the fall sessions will be held online and, as a result, occupancy in campus housing will be lower than normal capacity.
-Auxiliary revenues from housing, dining, parking and athletics are expected to be significantly lower for 2020-21.
-Additional costs for testing and tracing, cleaning and laboratory supplies and personal protective equipment for patient care and students, faculty and staff on campuses and are expected to continue for 2020-21.
-There have been and may continue to be material financial impacts to the University due to COVID-19 that will affect financial results for 2021 and potentially beyond.
+There have been and may continue to be material financial impacts to the University due to COVID-19 that will affect financial results for 2022 and potentially beyond.